cpske/ISP/introduction/index.md

 Most learners don't complete online courses.
 They fall behind or drop out.
-Successful online learners plan to **commit time and effort** to the course.
+Successful online learners **plan** to **commit time and effort** to the course.

 Learning takes time and consistent effort.
-You need to plan your time, make a commitment, and have discipline.
+Plan your time, make a commitment, and have discipline.

 ### Software You Need

-* IDE such as Eclipse, IntelliJ IDEA, NetBeans, or VS Code
+* IDE such as Eclipse, IntelliJ IDEA (PyCharm), NetBeans, or VS Code
-* Python 3.6 or newer, 3.7 preferred
+* Python 3.7 or newer
 * Java JDK 8 or 11
 * Good text editor (something better than Notepad).
 IDE is OK, but slow for editing a single file.
 * Git command line client.
 Git tool built into your IDE is also useful and requires less typing.